 Jennifer is a PhD candidate at Glasgow Caledonian University.
 She began her PhD in October 2016 on a studentship project exploring mental health in twentieth century Scotland.
 Her research compares the experiences of soldiers and civilians co-residing in Scottish district asylums, 1914-1934.
 She previously completed an MSc in Historical Studies with an emphasis on health histories at the University of Strathclyde.

 Her research interests include medicine, mental health and healthcare, gender and class in health histories, institutional economies and military history.
 Jennifer is currently workin with the Conservation Directorate within Historic Environment Scotland.

 Iain earned his doctorate in Health History from the University of Strathclyde.
 Funded by the Wellcome Trust, he wrote the first medical history of acne.
 His thesis focussed particularly on the post war period when the escalating cultural and economic significance of adoescence made spotty skin a marketing opportunity for pharmaceutical companies, a professional opportunity for dermatologists and an issue that spurred popular debate about the causes of and treatments for acne.

-Andrew is a third year PhD student at the University of Stratclyde.
+Andrew is a third year PhD student at the University of Strathclyde.
 His research project is entitled 'Britain, Empire & Opium: Reassessing Official British Attitudes towards Asian Opium Consumption in the Late Nineteenth Cenry'.

 His current research interests are focused on the history of drugs and politics.
 He is especially interested in the internal opium trade of South Asia under the British Raj, and its relation to political and societal change.
 The thesis has been framed by the competing influence of empires and impact of British colonisation in the mid to late 19th century.